• Skip to primary navigation

 dunking jalapeno pepper wrapped in bacon into spicy ranch

-These Stuffed jalapeños are perfect for making ahead of time so all you need to do is smoke then for about 90 minutes and you have one of the greatest bites of food on this earth.
+These Stuffed Bacon Wrapped Jalapeños are perfect for making ahead of time so all you need to do is smoke them for about 90 minutes, and you will have one of the greatest bites of food on this earth.

 smoked stuffed jalapeño cut in half to show cheese filling